By Public Affairs

 “This place is so big,” Emma said, as she stood in the shelter’s bustling lobby beside a caged rabbit.
 “I thought they just would have a couple of kennels, but they have a lot of pets here, and a lot of them still need homes.”

-All of the 35 girls in the program toured most of the 12,500-square-foot animal shelter and saw some of the nearly 400 animals housed there.
+All of the 35 girls in the program toured the 12,500-square-foot animal shelter and saw some of the nearly 400 animals housed there.
 They learned that, last year, nearly half of the animals that came into the shelter were euthanized, many because no one wanted them.

-But while the SciGirls learned some hard truths during their visit, they also learned what they could do to make a difference, particularly spaying and neutering their own pets.
+While the SciGirls learned some hard truths during their visit, they also learned what they could do to make a difference, particularly spaying and neutering their own pets.
 The girls were excited to go behind the scenes at the shelter, too.
 They got to watch veterinarian Rachel Barton spay a puppy — and two girls even volunteered to help.
 One girl shaved the little female pup’s belly/spay area.
 After the surgery — which went very well — was completed, another volunteered to clean the area.

 “I was a little shaky at first,” Caroline Kynoch, 11, said of watching the surgery.
 She was pleased, she added, that all of her family’s three cats have already been either spayed or neutered, so they would not be adding to Tallahassee’s unwanted pet crisis.